BenFortune/ISRA-Site/README.md

 - Get rid of timeout for waiting for images to load in `members-ride.tag`
 - Extract Rides into own json and import into rides template
 - Put modal into own Riot template
-- Disable buttons in Member's Rides modal when at end or beginning
+- Disable buttons in Member's Rides modal when at end of beginning